National Wrestling Alliance on television: Promotional overview

 In 2004, Championship Wrestling Alliance's Championship Wrestling TV began airing locally on WCYB-DT2 and was later syndicated nationally on AMG-TV.
 It held weekly television tapings at the National Guard Armory in Morristown, Tennessee as well as house shows throughout East Tennessee.
 The promotion joined the National Wrestling Alliance as NWA Smoky Mountain Wrestling in early-2011.
 The announcement was made by CWA Commissioner Robbie Cassidy on the March 13th TV taping of Championship Wrestling TV in Gray, Tennessee.
 On April 6, 2013, what was now known as NWA Smoky Mountain drew its biggest crowd to date with 2,017 fans attending a NWA Smoky Mountain TV television taping at Elizabethton High School.
 In October 2013, Givens attempted to raise $15,000 on Kickstarter.com to improve the production values for NWA Smoky Mountain TV.
 The appeal raised only $1,485 before the 60-day deadline.
 The show became available on YouTube the following year.

 NWA Southern All-Star Wrestling began broadcasting exclusively on cable on Comcast Cable channel 49 on Saturday nights at midnight.
-Then in 2009, SAW moved to Nashville's WNAB, broadcasting on Saturday nights at 8:00 P.M, and also began to be syndicated throughout the country.
-In 2010, SAW moved to 9:00 pm, then in 2011 moved to 10:00 pm.
-In 2012, SAW Moved to Sundays at 10:00 pm, then in 2013 moved to 11:00 pm, then moved to early Sunday mornings at 2:00 A.M. beginning in 2014.
+Then in 2009, SAW moved to Nashville's WNAB, broadcasting on Saturday nights at 8:00 p.m., and also began to be syndicated throughout the country.
+In 2010, SAW moved to 9:00 p.m., then in 2011 moved to 10:00 p.m.
+In 2012, SAW Moved to Sundays at 10:00 p.m., then in 2013 moved to 11:00 p.m., then moved to early Sunday mornings at 2:00 a.m. beginning in 2014.
 In the fall of 2015, SAW left WNAB, and was broadcast on internet only, until 2016 when SAW returned to television, and made its return to Comcast Cable channel 49 on Saturday nights at midnight.

-2017–present
+Since 2017

 As previously mentioned, in August 2012, the NWA discontinued its memberships and started licensing its brand to wrestling promotions.
 By 2019, the NWA would transition to become a singular promotion.

-Powerrr is the flagship program of the NWA that currently airs Tuesdays at 6:05 pm ET on FITE TV.
-The series debuted on October 8, 2019, originally airing on the NWA's YouTube channel.
+Powerrr is the flagship program of the NWA that currently airs Tuesdays at 6:05 pm ET on the official NWA account on X. The series debuted on October 8, 2019, originally airing on the NWA's YouTube channel.
+From 2021 to the end of 2022, the show had a first airing on Tuesday at 6:05 pm ET on FITE TV, with the episode debuting on the NWA's YouTube channel later in the same week in Friday at 6:05 pm ET.
+Between February and September 2024 Powerrr aired on the CW app.

 A companion series, titled Power Surge (stylized as NWA Powerrr Surge), premiered on April 13, 2021 and features wrestler interviews, unseen matches, and Power recaps.